kingstonrichard/kingstonrichard.uk/_posts/2019-01-02-we-built-our-own-income-management-solution.markdown

 ---
 layout: post
-title: "We built our own Income Management solution"
+title: We built our own Income Management solution
-categories: #DigitalBarnsley #DigitalFirst #IncomeManagement
 redirect_from:
   - /r/ims-build
   - /20190102